- Areas

 Antisemitism and Right-Wing ExtremismSub-project: Qualitative Analysis of Jewish Communities' Handling of Criminal Antisemitic Incidents and their Perception and Handling by the Judiciary

-Researchers: Dr. Olaf Glöckner, Dr. Anja Schmidt-Kleinert
+Researchers: Dr. Olaf Glöckner, Alisa Jachnowitsch

-Duration: 2021-2024
+Duration: 2021-2025

 Funding: Bundesministerium für Bildung und Forschung.
 In cooperation with the University of Giessen, the University of Heidelberg, Humboldt University of Berlin and the Research and Information Center on Antisemitism (Bundesarbeitsgemeinschaft RIAS).